Just to be clear, that means no frosting on the outside…

-- At this point, scrape down the sides of the bowl, add the vanilla and lemon zest and mix again to ensure the ingredients are incorporated.
+- At this point, scrape down the sides of the bowl, add the vanilla, lemon juice and lemon zest and mix again to ensure the ingredients are incorporated.

 - Alternate adding the flour and buttermilk to the batter in three parts, mixing after each addition until just incorporated.
 Do not overmix the batter at this point.